simonask/w/README.md

 But seriously, isn't this a bad idea?
 -------------------------------------

+Pretty much.
 C++ is really difficult to get right.
 However, most of the pitfalls come from trying to be "too clever" and using advanced library-author features when they're not necessary.
 Application control code in C++ is equally plain and boring as in any other language, if done almost right, but many orders of magnitude faster.